-King’s Birthday: How To Watch The Trooping Of The Colour 2025
+King’s Birthday: How To Watch The Trooping Of The Colour In 2026

 By Olivia Emily

-Charles III was born in November, so why are we celebrating him now?
+King Charles III was born on 14 November 1948, so why are we celebrating him now?
 The second Saturday in June is the British monarch’s ‘official birthday’, following in the footsteps of his late mother Elizabeth II, who was born in April but celebrated her ‘official birthday’ on the second Saturday of June.

 Trooping The Colour

-This year, it will kick off at 10am, with an impressive display of pageantry involving over 1,400 officers and soldiers, 200 horses, 400 musicians, 10 bands and the King himself.
+Around 400 musicians soundtrack the affair, with around 1,400 officers and soldiers, 200 horses and the King himself all involved.
 The impressive spectacle culminates with the annual RAF flypast and an appearance from the royal family on the iconic Buckingham Palace balcony.

 The Flypast